Thursday 28th January proved to be what can best be described as one of those life-changing moments.

-For anyone who has IBS you’ll completely understand how bloated and irritable, tired and lethargic it makes you feel.
+If you experience IBS you’ll understand how bloated and irritable, tired and lethargic it makes you feel.

-My earliest recollection of struggling with IBS was shortly after my eldest son was born that was 16 years ago.
-Out of the blue one afternoon I had the most gripping spasm pain in my gut.
+My earliest recollection of IBS was after my eldest was born I experienced sharp gripping pain in my gut.

-That said I stuck to my new vegetarian diet, having the occasional biscuit and bit of chocolate when I fancied it but, not everyday.
+I stuck to my diet, having the occasional biscuit and bit of chocolate when I wanted it but certainly not every day.

-Over night I started to worry and managed to get an emergency appointment with the Dr early next morning.
+I began to worry and managed to get an emergency appointment with my Dr early the following morning.

-During this time on the recommendation of a friend, I went to see an allergy consultant that uses non invasive techniques and a form of acupuncture to determine what I might be allergic to.
+On the recommendation of a friend, I went to see an allergy consultant that uses a form of acupuncture to determine allergies.

 I found the whole experience liberating.

-I burst into tears when the consultant went through all the symptoms, each time I nodded my head.
+I burst into tears when the consultant went through all the symptoms, each time nodding my head.

-I explained that I have been feeling like this for so long now it is hard to imagine what normal feels like.
+I’ve been feeling like this for so long is it possible to feel normal again, I asked her?

-The fact that I had changed my diet by substituting healthier options meant that I had overloaded my body with even more sugar.
+Changing my diet and substituting healthier options overloaded my body with more sugar.

-That evening I went through the cupboards and to my horror and I mean horror all the food items from beans, pasta, rice, canned tomatoes, dolmio sauce, all had excessive amounts of sugar.
+That evening I went through my food items from beans, pasta, rice, canned tomatoes, pasta sauce, all had excessive amounts of sugar.

-Even my so called natural live yogurt had a whopping amount of sugar.
+Even my regular natural live yoghurt had a whopping amount of sugar.

-The yeast thing I can cope with as I don’t eat loads of bread or carbohydrate but you try and find something that doesn’t’ have sugar in it?
+The yeast element I can cope with as I don’t eat a lot of bread or carbohydrates.

-The allergy consultant insisted that I start “cold-turkey” straightaway and that very Thursday afternoon I quit sugar and yeast.
+The allergy consultant insisted that I go “cold-turkey” and that Thursday afternoon I quit sugar and yeast for good.

 Day 1 – Friday morning

-Last night my beloved Mr M went to Morrisons to get me stevia and truvia a substitute natural sugar made from a plant.
-I can’t use saccharin or canderel.
+Last night my beloved husband bought me Stevia and Truvia a substitute natural sugar made from a plant.

 The tea tasted strange and thankfully I had Ryvita in the cupboard so I could at least have that with butter.
-The jam Mr M bought me although diabetic still contained sugar.
+The jam my husband bought me although diabetic still contained sugar.

-I went shopping to Waitrose and spent 2 hours going through the store trying to find items without sugar what an uphill task even the ‘without’ section had plenty of sugar.
+Today I shopped and spent two hours searching for items without sugar, what an uphill task even the ‘without’ section did not help.

-I finally come away with a load of foods including vegetables, rice crackers, irish sourdough bread which doesn’t have yeast and a whole host of other products,.
+I bought vegetables, rice crackers, Irish sourdough bread which doesn’t have yeast and a whole host of other products.

-But even the low fat, low calorie natural yogurt has sugar in it and so I buy that reasoning that if I have less than the 100g portion I should be ok.
+But even the low fat, low-calorie natural yoghurt has sugar and so I buy that reasoning that if I have less than the 100g portion I should be ok.

-Mid morning and I think I’m experiencing a desperate need for sugar drinking water will reduce my appetite but it’s not hunger, I can feel a need to have anything sweet.
+Mid-morning and I’m experiencing a desperate need for sugar, water will reduce my appetite but it’s not hunger, I feel a need to have anything sweet.

-I grab a pear and the sweetness helps my sweet craving.
+I eat a pear and the sweetness helps my craving.